ExperiencersInternational/tvsetup/docs/contributing_guide.md

 - **DO NOT** add any pay to view channels (e.g. Sky Max), else this risks me getting a cease and desist since I'm not operating free to air channels only
 - Please only add channels in the highest quality you can find
 - When adding a channel, if you can, try and mention the quality of the channel that you are adding
-- Pornographic content is accepted, but you must also add clear warnings like Freeview does to note that the channel hosts adult content.
+- Pornographic content is accepted, but you must also add clear warnings like Freeview does (blank ADULT section channel) to note that the channel hosts adult content.
 I cannot review streams due to myself being a minor.